Pane Casereccio

 3. Add the yeasty liquid to the flour mixture and stir until just combined.
 Don’t worry about making it smooth.
 Do not overmix.

 4. Place on a lightly floured work surface.
-Knead for 10 seconds to get it round.
+Knead for a quick 10 seconds to get it round.
 Do not over-knead.
 It will mix itself while it's proofing.

 5. Cover with an upside-down bowl and let sit for 30 minutes.

 6. Do not knead.
-Place dough in a lightly-floured bowl, such as the one that came with your mixer.
-Cover bowl with plastic wrap and place in the refrigerator (41°F) for 16 to 24 hours.
+Place dough in a lightly floured bowl, such as the one that came with your mixer.
+Barely spraying the bowl first with a very fine mist helps; alternatively, just wet your fingers and spread a very thin layer of water around with your hand.
+Cover bowl with plastic wrap and place in the refrigerator for 24 hours.
 This slow rise develops the bread’s flavor.
 It should double in size.

-8. Let the covered dough rise (proof) for 3 1/2 hours at room temperature.
+8. Let the covered dough rise (proof) for 3 1/2 hours in an OFF oven with the light on.
 Halfway through, do slap-and-fold on the dough a couple times, reshape, and put it back where it was.
 The dough should double in size, so you may need to go more than 3 1/2 hours.

 10. Do not make any cuts in the dough (pane di Genzano has no cuts).